Christoph's Content Corner (1280 x 720 px) (2200 × 450 px)

 Other bad preheader texts are just letters and what appears to be image HTML or other coding verbiage.

-Of course, it’s hard to measure – may be impossible – to see if your subject line or the preheader text got people to open the email.
-It also could depend on send timing.
+Of course, it’s hard to measure – it may be impossible – to see if your subject line or the preheader text got people to open the email.
+It also could depend on the send timing.

 But I know this: The preheader area exists.
 So let’s make use of it.
 Maybe one test could be to make it completely blank and see if that makes a difference.